Easy Homemade Chicken Pot Pie Recipe

 - In a stock pot or large sauce pot on medium heat, saute onion in butter until onions are clear and tender.

-- Stir in chicken broth, cream of chicken soup and cream of onion soup.
+- Stir in about half the can of chicken broth, and all of the cream of chicken and cream of potato soups.
 Stir until blended.
+If filling is too thick, add more broth to suit.

-- Stir in chicken, potatoes, carrots, corn, peas, salt and pepper.
+- Stir in chicken, drained diced potatoes, drained diced carrots, corn, peas, ground sage or poultry seasoning, salt and pepper.
 Mix well so that all ingredients are evenly blended.
 Allow pie filling to heat until bubbly and slightly thickened.
-If needed, mix two tablespoons of cornstarch with two tablespoons of water, and stir into the filling to thicken.
+If needed, mix two tablespoons of cornstarch with two tablespoons of water, and stir this mixture into the bubbling filling to thicken further.

 - Place one of the pie crust circles over a pie pan, and gently press into the bottom of the pan.
 Place the pie plate on a foil-covered cookie sheet.
-This will catch drips and help keep your oven clean.
+The foil will catch drips and help keep your cookie sheet and your oven clean.

 - Cover the pie with the second pie crust circle.
-Crimp top and bottom crust edges together.
-Use a butter knife to make several slits in the top crust of the pie.
+Fold edges under, and use a fork or your fingers to crimp top and bottom crust edges together.
+Use a butter knife to make several slits in the top crust of the pie, to allow steam to escape.

-- Bake at 350 for approximately 55 minutes.
+- Bake at 350 degrees F for approximately 55 minutes.
 Allow pie to sit for about 10-15 minutes before serving.